PanosEconomou/notes/Analysis/Distributions.md

 ## Local Trivializations

 We want to introduce Fourier transform in so far as they help us study singularities.
 So our definition might look unfamiliar.
-In particular we will define the fourier transform on a neighborhood, which makes sense only on smooth functions supported in this neighborhood.
+In particular we will define the Fourier transform on a neighborhood, which makes sense only on smooth functions supported in this neighborhood.
 To do this, we need to find a way to make the manifold trivial.

 **<u>Definition:</u>** A **local trvialization** of an open subset $U$ of a smooth $n$ dimensional manifold is a diffeomorphism $\tau: U \to I \times Q$, where $I \subset \mathbb R^k$ is some open subset of $\mathbb R^k$ and $Q$ is a quotient manifold of $U$ of dimension $n - k$.
 If the trvialization is a diffeomorphism to an open subset of $\mathbb R^n$ we call it a **chart.**

-This is similar to the notion of trivialization of a Fibre bundle over $Q$​.
+This is similar to the notion of trivialization of a Fiber bundle over $Q$​.
 Here is a picture that schematically denotes a trivialization.

 ![trvializations](_Distributions.assets/trvializations.svg)